 16. In absence of my Team leader, I take the team huddle every day.

-17. I planned for a team outing and team bonding exercise which involved [can share the details here].
+17. I planned a team outing and team bonding exercise that involved [can share the details here].

 18. I collaborated with other departments on the recent RFI and sales pitch.